 How to do it:

 - Preheat the oven to 450°F. Line a sheet pan with parchment.
 Cut 2 (or 3, if they’re medium) of the peppers in half, remove the seeds, stems, and ribs.
 Weigh them.
-If they come to or slightly exceed 8 oz. fine; if they don’t, prep and add more of the peppers until they do.
+Remove or prep and add more to come up with 8-9 oz.
 Place them cut-side-down on the parchment.
 Slide them into the oven and roast until they’ve blistered and blackened, about 30 minutes, rotating the pan half-way through.
 Transfer to a bowl with a tight-fitting lid and allow to cool to the point that they’re easy to handle.
 Reserve any juice that may have seeped from them.
 Peel away and discard the skins.
 Chop fine and set aside.

 - Place the bacon in an unheated skillet, turn the flame to medium-high (setting 5 out of 9), and fry the bacon, stirring occasionally at first and constantly in the final 3 minutes, until crispy, 12 minutes total.
 Use a slotted spoon (or pour the bacon into a mesh sieve over a bowl) to transfer the bacon to a plate lined with paper towels.
 Set aside.
 Reserve the rendered fat.